jacksonjude/cloudkit_flutter/README.md

 ## Usage

 The main way to access the CloudKit API is through `CKOperation`, which is run though the `execute()` function.
-There are multiple kinds of operations, which are described below. \**More operations will be added in later versions*
+There are multiple kinds of operations, which are described below.

 ### Operations